• info@TibetDiscovery.com

 What's included in this price?

-• Professional English-speaking tour guide.
+• Professional Tibetan English-speaking tour guide

 What's excluded in this price?

-• Single room supplement.
+• Single room supplement;

-• Sightseeing not listed in the itinerary.
+• Sightseeing not listed in the itinerary;

-• Meals not listed in the itinerary (all lunches and dinners).
+• Meals not listed in the itinerary;

-• Personal expenses such as laundry, drink, fax, telephone call, optional activities, etc.
+• Personal expenses such as laundry, drink, fax, telephone call, optional activities, etc.;

-• Gratuities, tips to guides, drivers, bellboys, etc.
+• Optional gratuities, tips to guides, drivers, bellboys, etc.;

 • Excess Baggage Charges.

-Booking early is also an easy way to ensure the best rate!
-We highly recommend you contact us at least 1 month before your planned departure date.
+Early Booking Benefits: Booking your tour in advance is another way to secure the best rates.
+We highly recommend contacting us at least one month before your planned departure date to ensure availability and take advantage of any early booking offers.

 FAQs of This Trip